 In both the UK and the USA, the magic number in terms of your drone’s weight is 250g.
 The rules differ depending on the weight and your intended use of the drone, but aircraft under 250g in weight have the least rules and restrictions.

-Registration comes at a cost, in the UK it’s currently around £9 and the USA, it’s around $5.
+Registration comes at a cost, in the UK it’s currently around £9 and in the USA, it’s around $5.

 You must always adhere to local ‘drone codes’, privacy rules and laws and, always, fly safely.